deanarchy/FLChat/README.md

 ## About The Project

 FLChat is a messaging app built using Flask for the app, SQLAlchemy for the ORM, and GraphQL for the API.
-This project aimed to satisfy author's practice / hobby to build an effective, robust, maintainable, and reliable backend infrastructure.
+Aside from hobby, this project aimed as author's practice building a robust, maintainable, and reliable backend infrastructure.
 Author also acknowledge that this project is far from perfect so feedback is much appreciated.
 Feel free to use, extend, or alter this project to your liking.
+This is the list of features of the current release:
+1. sd

 ### Built With